-Tutorial Services and Supplemental Instruction Courses are provided free of charge to students enrolled in credit courses on all campuses and also are available to all dual enrolled students taking WGTC courses at external instructional sites.
+Tutorial Services are provided free of charge to students enrolled in credit courses on all campuses and also are available to all dual enrolled students taking WGTC courses at external instructional sites.
 Tutoring services are offered at convenient times throughout the semester and are also available through the Upswing online tutoring platform.
 A basic computer literacy tutor is also available for all students.
 In addition, students may access online tutoring services that may be linked from the student's online course learning platform or directly from the school website.
-Students may also recieve assistance in Math and Writing available in an open instructional lab within available hours on all campuses.
-Information on tutoring services and supplemental instruction can be found on the College website or by contacting academic support at wgtcsuccess@westgatech.edu.
+Students may also receive assistance in Math and Writing available in an open instructional lab within available hours on all campuses.
+Information on tutoring services can be found on the College website or by contacting academic support at wgtcsuccess@westgatech.edu.